sanskrit-lexicon/csl-doc/readme_dev.md

 # in csldoc directory
 #1.
 Activate the 'myenv' virtual environment, so sphinx will be available
 source myenv/Scripts/activate
+# For Ubuntu machine, it is inside bin folder instead of Scripts folder.
+Use as shown below.
+# source myenv/bin/activate
 #2.
 Deactivate the 'myenv' viritual environment when you are done working with sphinx.
 deactivate
 ```